Text by CLOT Magazine

-In terms of its political, economic, social, humanitarian, medical and biological consequences, the accident was the greatest catastrophe in human history.
-After the Chernobyl accident, because many radionuclides were released into the atmosphere a “dead zone” of 2600 km. was formed in the centre of Europe: the Chornobyl Exclusion Zone.
+Regarding its political, economic, social, humanitarian, medical and biological consequences, the accident was the greatest catastrophe in human history.
+After the Chornobyl accident, because many radionuclides were released into the atmosphere, a “dead zone” of 2600 km. was formed in the centre of Europe: the Chornobyl Exclusion Zone.

 The Exclusion Zone is the heart of the Ukrainian Polissya.
 Thirty-five years after the accident – the fields are slowly overgrown with forest, houses and buildings – young trees are getting taller every year, and villages and hamlets are turning into thick bushes.

 The result is the restoration of fauna and flora.
-The Exclusion Zone has several “hot spots” with high levels of radioactive contamination, where scientists are studying the effects of radiation on living organisms and ecosystems.
+The Exclusion Zone has several “hot spots” with high levels of radioactive contamination, where scientists study radiation’s effects on living organisms and ecosystems.
 Today, researchers use the Red Forest as a unique natural landfill for radioecological and radiobiological experiments.

-Chernobyl not only affected the flora and fauna but also undermined the economic foundations of the Soviet Union.
-Overcoming the consequences of the Chernobyl accident is an unprecedented scientific, technological, and economic challenge.
-The process of overcoming the consequences of the Chernobyl disaster has become the sole responsibility of each former Soviet republic.
-The station continued to operate after the accident and only in 1995 did the government decide to close the Chernobyl nuclear power plant.
+Chornobyl not only affected the flora and fauna but also undermined the economic foundations of the Soviet Union.
+Overcoming the consequences of the Chornobyl accident is an unprecedented scientific, technological, and economic challenge.
+The process of overcoming the consequences of the Chornobyl disaster has become the sole responsibility of each former Soviet republic.
+The station continued to operate after the accident, and only in 1995 did the government decide to close the Chornobyl nuclear power plant.

 As a result of the accident, the radioactive dead zone absorbed the entire continent of Ukrainian spiritual life.
-Ukrainian Polissya belongs to the most unique historical and ethnographic regions of the Slavic world.
-Due to the natural conditions of this region (hard-to-reach forests, swamps) in the traditional culture of its inhabitants – in the living vernacular, rites and customs, in oral stories and song folklore, in the construction of residential and farm buildings, in towel ornaments – ancient artefacts have been preserved—past eras.
+Ukrainian Polissya belongs to the Slavic world’s most unique historical and ethnographic regions.
+Due to the natural conditions of this region (hard-to-reach forests, swamps) in the traditional culture of its inhabitants – in the living vernacular, rites and customs, oral stories and song folklore, in the construction of residential and farm buildings, in towel ornaments – ancient artefacts have been preserved—past eras.

 Thanks to many scientists’ obsessive work in the affected areas and places of compact residence of migrants, a unique museum-archival fund was collected, which now includes 175 thousand photographs, 7500 hours of audio and video recordings, about 50 thousand material monuments, and 21 thousand archival documents.

-The Chernobyl tragedy has inspired many contemporary Ukrainian and foreign artists with thousands of works of art, animation, theatre and cinema.
+The Chornobyl tragedy has inspired many contemporary Ukrainian and foreign artists with thousands of art, animation, theatre and cinema works.
 Not to forget the most famous works about Chernobyl – the HBO series Chernobyl and Nobel laureate writer Svetlana Aleksievich, who in her book Chernobyl Prayer speaks about a catastrophe that destroyed millions of lives, overturned the worldview of an entire generation, and at the same time, rejected the Iron Curtain and undermined the seemingly inviolable state.

-Chernobyl has taken a piece of great history with it into the past, and at the same time has become a catalyst for many new ones.
+Chornobyl has taken a piece of great history with it into the past and at the same time, has become a catalyst for many new ones.